satra/NiPyPe-Paper/nipype_paper.rst

 neuroimaging have resulted in an explosion of studies investigating human cognition in health and disease.
-Current imaging studies acquire multi-modal image data (e.g., structural, diffusion, functional) and combine with non-imaging behavioural data, patient and/or treatment history and demographic and genetic information.
+Current imaging studies acquire multi-modal image data (e.g., structural, diffusion, functional) and combine these with non-imaging behavioural data, patient and/or treatment history and demographic and genetic information.
 Several sophisticated software packages (e.g., AFNI, BrainVoyager, FSL, FreeSurfer, NiPy, R, SPM) are used to process and analyze such extensive data.
 In a typical analysis, algorithms from these packages, each with its own set of parameters, process the raw data.
 However, data collected for a single study can be diverse (highly multi-dimensional) and large, and algorithms suited for one dataset may not be optimal for another.
 This complicates analysis methods and makes data exploration and inference challenging, and comparative analysis of new algorithms difficult.

 Current problems
 ~~~~~~~~~~~~~~~~